stgarrity/lux-geo-python/README.md

 Usage: define your own `.env` file based on `.env_sample` and run `python main.py`.

 For development/testing, I find it useful to cache `TOKENS` in the `.env` file and not force auth every time.

+`auth.py` contains a very lazy hack to enable headless PKCE auth, and could be improved and factored out to its own package.